Al153/PartIIProject/Ideas.md

 - Build a simple  reference counting garbage collector under the assumption of a single client (this is easy enough because due to immutability, the relation between views is a directed acyclic graph)
 - Construct an appropriate monadic results container
 - Construct an underlying core.intermediate representation as a step between the DSL and SQL
-- Execution of core.intermediate representation of a query against a view to produce a result monad
+- Execution of core.intermediate representation of a query against a core.view to produce a result monad
 - Construct an algebraic extensible DSL and translation to core.intermediate upon execution

 ## Extensions